sait-wbdv/course-outlines/cpnt200/README.md

 - Create an account for a hosted headless CMS.
 - Demonstrate the ability to add, edit, manage and publish text and media content in a headless CMS.
 - Extending a headless CMS with dependencies
+- Explore different content management systems and their use-cases.

 ### 2. Connect to a headless CMS platform using Javascript
 - .env